-All of our design work in 2015 is responsive, so the content looks good on all popular browsers, computer platforms and mobile devices.
+All of my web design work is responsive, so the content looks good on all popular browsers, computer platforms and mobile devices.
 Mobile is huge for real estate and your site will include basic responsive on-the-fly rendering for iOS and Android devices.

-Our standard Real Estate web design projects include a series of tutorial videos, covering all common maintenance and content creation functions, screencast by completing the tasks on your new live site.
-I am also available by phone or email, to answer questions after launch.
+My signature Real Estate web design projects include a series of tutorial videos, covering all common maintenance and content creation functions, screencast by completing the tasks on your new live site.
+I am also available by, phone or email, to answer questions after launch.

 The problem: Websites are viewed as a ‘necessary evil of business', an item to check off a list; you know... like business cards.
 So they have about the same 'static' value to that owner.
 Think bigger!
 Way bigger!
 Your website can connect you with a steady stream of new customers.